dwinterLA-zz/ground-source/README.md

 <a href="https://forestry.io/" target="_blank">Forestry.io</a> has been setup as the CMS for the site.

 ## Developing
+Note: This project is using the Jekyll version 3.5.2 and was setup with Ruby version 2.3.
+You should have RVM installed.
+RVM will ensure that you're running the correct Ruby version (thanks to the .ruby-version file).

 1. Clone and `cd` into this repo.
 2. Install the Jekyll and Bundler ruby gems: `gem install jekyll bundler`.
 3. `bundle exec jekyll serve` (installs required ruby gems and starts the dev server).